vincent-peugnet/wcms/API.md

 possible error codes:

+- `400` if the POST datas are not recieved or in case of JSON decoding error
 - `401` if user does'nt have the rights to update the page
 - `404` if page is not found
 - `406` in case of invalid ID